 - 5.4.1 Flight verification will be made using GNSS flight recorders (FR). - a.
 All GNSS FRs approved by the IGC up to two months prior to the Opening Day shall be accepted.
 FRs must record the instantaneous power delivered to the eMoP with each fix.
 A separate flight log produced by the motor controller may also be accepted. - b.
 At least one GNSS FRs must be used.
 If two recorders are used, one shall be designated to the Organisers as the primary recorder and the other one as a back-up.
 The Organisers shall be informed of any change of equipment including the designation of the primary FR.
-Non-compliance shall be penalised. - c.
+Noncompliance shall be penalised.

+- c.
 GNSS FRs recording intervals shall be set to 3 sec or less.
 Non-compliance shall be penalised. - d.
-FRs shall be switched on for at least two minutes before take off to establish an altitude baseline.
-For motor gliders having an MoP capable of being started in flight (including sustainer MoP) a test run during flight on the first competition day or the last practice day shall be required to prove the ENL of the flight recorder works.
+FRs shall be switched on for at least two minutes before take-off to establish an altitude baseline.
+For motor gliders having a MoP capable of being started in flight (including sustainer MoP) a test run during flight on the first competition day or the last practice day shall be required to prove the ENL of the flight recorder works.
 The FR must remain switched on following an engine run on the ground. - e.
-If both recorders fail and the flight record is interrupted for a period longer than one minute the sailplane shall be considered as having a virtual outlanding at the point of interruption unless satisfactory evidence can be provided that the sailplane did not, during the interruption of the FR record, violate airspace or, in the case of a motor glider, use the MoP.
-IGC Files delivered by tracking units may be used to provide this evidence. - f.
-The altitude taken into account for analysing the flight will be the pressure altitude measured by the flight recorder corrected by an offset value such that the altitude on ground before take off is equal to the elevation of the airfield as published in the local procedures.
-No correction of the measured altitude with the calibration chart of the Flight recorder shall be performed. - g.
+If the recorder fails which is connected to the eMoP, it is possible to count the energy by using the ENL.
+The use of the engine at maximum power is assumed for the time of the marked ENL. - f.
+If both recorders fail and the flight record is interrupted for a period longer than one minute the sailplane shall be considered as having a virtual outlanding at the point of interruption unless satisfactory evidence can be provided that the sailplane did not, during the interruption of the FR record, violate airspace or use the MoP.
+IGC Files delivered by tracking units may be used to provide this evidence. - g.
+The altitude taken into account for analysing the flight will be the pressure altitude measured by the flight recorder corrected by an offset value such that the altitude on ground before takeoff is equal to the elevation of the airfield as published in the local procedures.
+No correction of the measured altitude with the calibration chart of the Flight recorder shall be performed. - h.
 In an ELGC where the local procedures specify feet as the official unit of altitude, altitudes published in feet will be rounded to the closest meter for all sporting-related calculations - 5.4.2 Penalties shall be imposed by the Organisers for unauthorised interference with the GNSS equipment, data or internal program.